 As drummers, we take things for granted.
 We forget that until 1958 only wood tip drumsticks were available.
 Necessity, the Mother of Invention, intervened when professional drummer and woodworker Joe Calato confronted the problem that the tips of his sticks were wearing out too quickly.
 He decided to make a stick that would last longer and would retain a pure sound.

-After much experimenting, Joe perfected the idea.
-A drumstick with a nylon tip that stayed on, didn't shatter and produced a sound pleasing to the ear.
-In fact, the sound was so pleasing that it helped define the musical styles of the day with its signature clarity on the drumheads and ride cymbals.
+After much experimenting, Joe perfected the idea: a drumstick with a nylon tip that stayed on, didn't shatter and produced a sound pleasing to the ear.
+In fact, the sound was so pleasing it helped define the musical styles of the day with its signature clarity on drumheads and ride cymbals.
 His contribution to the percussion industry was recognized by the Percussive Arts Society when he was inducted into its Hall of Fame.

-Joe’s invention marked a revolution in percussion manufacturing and design that continues today.
-Joe took it as his mission to upgrade the lowly drumstick, beginning with the quality of the wood; the drying of the wood, quality control for straightness of grain, weight, knots, warp; and finally the famous Regal Tip PEF finish.
+Joe Calato's invention signaled a revolution in drumstick manufacturing and design.
+Joe took it as his mission to upgrade the drumstick, beginning with the quality of the wood used, the drying of the wood, quality control for straightness of grain, weight, knots, warp and finally the famous Regal Tip PEF finish.
 He was also the first in the industry to match and pair sticks.
-To this day the drum world credits Joe Calato with establishing modern standards in drumstick crafting.
+To this day, the drum world credits Joe with establishing modern standards in drumstick design and crafting.